 Printing gave ordinary people new insights, and their stories remain preserved in treasured personal collections, today, it is near impossible to imagine life without our favourite paperbacks, or treasured illustrated books.

-Sophie Rose is Assistant Curator, International Art, QAGOMA
+Sophie Rose is former Assistant Curator, International Art, QAGOMA